tedmx/comments-exercise/README.md

 # Comments Exercise

-A bit of AngularJS 1.x applied to a comment system snippet.
+A bit of AngularJS 1.5.x applied to a comment system snippet.

+To execute the app, use:

+    npm start